huawei-openlab/oct/README.md

 `Correctly` means running by a runtime, all the mounts, uid, and other informations should be exactly same with what defined in config.json/runtime.json.

-`Directly` means a runtime could run a standard container without any extra action, just like `runC`.
+`Directly` means a runtime could run a standard container without any extra action, just like 'runC'.

-`Indirectly` means a runtime(runX) could not run a standard container `directly`.
+`Indirectly` means a runtime(runX) could not run a standard container directly.
 RunX needs to get a runX-bundle converted from an oci-bundle first and then runs runX-bundle.
 [Converting tools](#converting-tools)

 OCT provides a [Compliant Runtime Validator](tools/specsValidator/README.md) tool to varify if a runtime could be called `a compliant runtime`.
-(OCT tests on `runC` so far.)
+(OCT tests on 'runC' so far.)

 ####Converting tools
 One implementaion of converting from OCI to ACI is hosted at: [oci2aci](https://github.com/huawei-openlab/oci2aci)